-On foot: As the Epigraphical Museum is located in a central area of Athens, it can be easily reached on foot from Omonia or Victoria metro stations, in approximately 10 minutes.
+On foot: As the Epigraphical Museum is located in a central area of Athens, it can be easily reached on foot from Omonia Square in approximately 10 minutes.

-By metro: The closest metro station is “Victoria” on line 1.
+By metro: The closest metro station is Victoria (Green Line).
 Note that the Epigraphical Museum is located within a 10-minute walking distance from the metro.
 Get a map of the metro here.

-By bus/trolleybus: The closest bus stop is "Politechnio” of the bus line 224.
+By bus/trolleybus: The closest bus stop is "Politechnio" (Bus line 224).
 Check the routes and the official timetables on OASA Telematics.